 I’ve found that it pays to go old school and use a notebook.
 Each day write down a list of what you have to do, and with time, also try to put it in order of importance.

 As you go through the day, it will not only help keep you on track; it helps to give a sense of accomplishment by crossing each off as you go along the way.

-Make a list, check it twice, it will so you from being notty and keep you nice!
+Make a list, check it twice, it will stop you from being notty and keep you nice!

 Choose an end time

-When working from home, you may just want to keep going and going, especially since you might still be productive, but, it’s essential that you set a cut off time, take a break and ease into some downtime before you sleep and inevitably do it all over again tomorrow.
+When working from home, you may just want to keep going and going, especially since you might still be productive.
+Still, it’s essential that you set a cut-off time, take a break and ease into some downtime before you sleep and inevitably do it all over again tomorrow.

-Working from home can be challenging, but, if you’re able to set some structure around your daily schedule, set goals and attain them, you’ll be winning regardless of being temporality confined at home.
+Working from home can be challenging, but if you’re able to set some structure around your daily schedule, set goals and attain them, you’ll be winning regardless of being temporarily confined at home.